-The Regulation on key information documents (or KIDs) for packaged retail and insurance-based investment products (PRIIPs) (Regulation 1286/2014) introduced a new pan-European pre-contractual product disclosure document.
+The EU Regulation on key information documents (or KIDs) for packaged retail and insurance-based investment products (PRIIPs) (Regulation 1286/2014) introduced a new pan-European pre-contractual product disclosure document.

 The PRIIPs Regulation obliges manufacturers of PRIIPs, such as fund managers, insurance companies, credit institutions and investment firms, to produce a clear concise document – the Key Information Document or KID – where such products are made available to retail investors.
 The PRIIPs Regulation sets out the rules for the content and format of the KID, as well as for its review and timing of delivery.
 In addition, any person advising on or selling a PRIIP, which may be the PRIIP manufacturer itself for direct sales or distributors and intermediaries for indirect sales, also has to comply with the PRIIPs KID regime.

 PRIIPs include packaged retail investment products as well as insurance-based insurance products.
 The two elements of a packaged retail investment product are that (i) the returns of a PRIIP are exposed to uncertainty or fluctuations and (ii) the fact that there should be some form of packaging or indirectness.

 The main objective of the PRIIPs regime is to ensure that investors are adequately informed about the characteristics of the product to enable them to make an informed investment decision and further that they are treated fairly by product distributors.

 The Regulation came into force in EU member states on 29 December 2014.
 It applied from 1 January 2018.